shreyjain14/MentalHealthAI/README.md

 # Fullstack Application

 This repository contains a fullstack application with a FastAPI backend and a Next.js frontend.
-The backend uses Ollama's deepseek-r1:8b model for AI capabilities.
+The backend uses Ollama's llama3.1 8b (or any other model can be changed [here](backend/app/services/ollama.py)) model for AI capabilities.

 ## Project Structure